melbournebioinformatics/MelBioInf_docs/docs/tutorials/hybrid_assembly/nanopore_assembly.md

 ### How do we produce the genomic DNA for a bacterial isolate?

 Traditional *in vitro* culture techniques are important.
-Take a sample (e.g. a swab specimen from an infected sore) and streak a 'loopful' on to solid growth medium that suppoprts the growth of the bacterial pathogen. **Technology from the time of Louis Pasteur!**
+Take a sample (e.g. a swab specimen from an infected sore) and streak a 'loopful' on to solid growth medium that suppoprts the growth of the bacteria. **Technology from the time of Louis Pasteur!**

 Mixtures of bacterial types can be sequenced e.g. prepare genomic DNA from environmental samples containing bacteria - water, soil, faecal samples etc. (Whole Metagenome Sequencing)